Distance Teaching Is Burning Me Out

 While writing this post, I searched if Siao Tea has a physical shop that I can get more of their drinks from, but unfortunately it’s just via online to date.

-Regardless, it still had great reviews in their Facebook and Instagram page + I saw they have different flavors as well!
+Regardless, it still had great reviews on their Facebook and Instagram page + I saw they have different flavors as well!
 I’m assuming what I bought was their Classic flavor.

 I’ll probably order soon and so should you! ♡